farroshayray/nurray/Readme.md

 Car buying and selling website that can serve all Indonesian people

 # Description
 SGSmotor is a car buying and selling website designed to simplify the process of finding your dream car.
-We aim to provide a seamless experience for customers in their quest for the perfect vehicle.
+We aim to provide a seamless experience for customers in their quest for the perfect vehicle.- **Visit our website** [SGSmotor](https://sgsmotor.netlify.app/)

 ![sgsmotor web](./pics/sgs_ss1.png)